rgd01sh/TRMS/README.md

 - **FileSaver.js**: For file export functionality.
 - **html2pdf.js**: For PDF generation from HTML content.
 - **SheetJS**: For handling CSV and Excel files.

----

-This README gives an overview of the system, installation steps, and instructions for use, contributing, and future improvements, making it a useful resource for anyone using or contributing to the TRMS project on GitHub.